Terms & Conditions

 11.1 We currently deliver to the UK, Europe, the EU, USA, and Canada.

-11.2 If you order Products from our site for delivery to one of the International Delivery Destinations outside of the UK or EU, your order may be subject to import duties and taxes which are applied when the delivery reaches that destination.
+11.2 If you order Products from our site for delivery to one of the International Delivery Destinations outside of the UK your order may be subject to import duties and taxes which are applied when the delivery reaches that destination.
 Please note that we have no control over these charges and we cannot predict their amount.

 11.3 You will be responsible for payment of any such import duties and taxes.
 Please contact your local customs office for further information before placing your order.